Veteran MP Nick Brown suspended from Labour Party

 A 2020 Equalities and Human Rights Commission report into how the claims were handled recommended that the party put in place "long-term arrangements for independent oversight of the complaint handling process".

-Party members backed creating the new system at its annual conference in 2021.
+Party members backed creating this new system at its annual conference in 2021.